kennyputman/JPaint/README.md

 `IShape` interface, such as `Move` work for both the `Group` or any shape classes.
 There can be any `IShape` within the `Group` including other groups.

+#### Singleton Pattern
+The singleton pattern in implemented for the `ShapeStore` class.
+The `ShapeStore` class handles persistance and management for all shapes including clipboard for copy/paste and the observers for implementing move functionality.
+The singleton is implemented with a public accessor `getInstance` and a private constructor that ensures only a single instance will be created in the application.